wanderjunior250/e-core_challenge/README.md

 $ robot --outputdir reports --pythonpath resources/pages tests
 ```

+## Continuous Improvement
+Some small points can improve the quality and maturity of this automation:
+- Add a webdriver manager to handle different browser execution and different versions of the webdriver as it will use the right one according to the browser version on the machine;
+- All command lines can be encapsulated using python invoke task manager, in order to facilitate CI/CD and have different configurations in a single place for the executions;

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.